CONNECT-platform/codedoc/samples/md/index.md

 >
 > > :Button url=https://www.google.com, label=TRY IT!

+## Also This Section

 Also I would like to write some stuff here to see what would happen if some other text appears here and there.

 > ⚠️⚠️**WARNING**
 >
 > Be careful with how you use this.

+### Even A Section Like `This`

+Perhaps some text here, some text there.

+Some text some text every motherfreaking where.

+## And Also this

+- ho ho ho
+- he he he
+- ha haha